 Fully insulated slab: Insulation extends from the top of the slab, along the entire perimeter, and completely covers the area under the slab.
+Thicker perimeter insulation covers the slab edge and extends 2 feet under the slab.

 TABLE 10-2 DEFAULT F-FACTORS FOR ON-GRADE SLABS